 All You Need To Know Going Into Trade On May 29

-The Singapore-traded SGX Nifty, an early indicator of NSE Nifty 50 Index’s performance in India, traded 0.3 percent lower at 10,659 as of 7:00 a.m.
+Japan’s Topix index opened 1 percent lower, with losses more modest in Australia and South Korea.
+The Singapore-traded SGX Nifty, an early indicator of NSE Nifty 50 Index’s performance in India, fell 0.14 percent to 11,912 as of 7 a.m.

 Short on time?
 Well, then listen to this podcast for a quick summary of the article!